mdavids/rfc/content/draft-davids-forsalereg-07.md

 recommended-char    = %x20-21 / %x23-5B / %x5D-7E
 ~~~

+Long TTLs are discouraged as they increase the risk of outdated data misleading buyers into thinking the domain is still available.

 Because the format of the content part is not strictly defined in this
 document, processors **MAY** apply the robustness principle of being
 liberal in what they accept.
 This applies in particular to space